VinceNolan999/ms3-my-movie-catalog/README.md

 - Categories.
   - Opens up a page which shows the Genres.
-  - Add genre revelas new page to input a genre name.
+  - Add genre reveals new page to input a genre name.
     - Cancel redirects to main genre page
     - clear, clears the form.
     - Add Genre, when adding new genre,. page redirected to genres page.
 New genre is displayed.